virgili0/Virgilio/README.md

 ## Next Steps Roadmap

 Thanks to the great success of this guide,  i've decided to expand it a lot and make more similar for different topics.
-Some of the extensions i'm addig here next weeks are:
+Some of the extensions i'm adding here during the next weeks are:

 - Unsupervised Learning : **done**
 - Machine Learning mindset framework (how to think like a data scientist)